Pregnant women are advised not to drink alcohol.

 Research and copywriting: The Naître et grandir team

-Please note: Hyperlinks to other websites are not updated regularly, and some may have changed since publication.
-If a link is no longer valid, use search engines to find the information you’re looking for.
+Note: The links to other websites are not updated regularly, and some URLs may have changed since publication.
+If a link is no longer valid, please use search engines to find the relevant information.

 Montreal Diet Dispensary.
 Pregnant?
 Don’t mix it with alcohol www.dispensaire.ca